 for the Journal of Music

 The Journal of Music is an online music magazine based in Ireland and read worldwide.
-Founded by musician Toner Quinn in 2000, it began as a bimonthly print publication and subsequently won the Utne Independent Press Award for Arts Coverage in Washington DC.
-In 2010, the Journal moved fully online and now has over two hundred thousand readers worldwide.
+Founded in 2000, it began as a bimonthly print publication and subsequently won the Utne Independent Press Award for Arts Coverage in Washington DC.
+In 2010, the Journal moved fully online and now has hundreds of thousands of readers around the world.
 The magazine covers a wide range of genres, particularly classical, contemporary, traditional, folk, indie, opera, jazz, improvised and alternative popular music.
 The Journal has been supported by the Arts Council since its inception.

 Over the past three years, the Journal has run a number of Music Writer Mentoring Schemes – in Clare, Galway and Northern Ireland – with the purpose of developing new writing talent.
 An added benefit of this process has been that we have had to formulate some of the editorial practices that have been part of the culture of the publication since the beginning but which we had previously been doing instinctively.
 This document includes a number of those ideas.
 Our aim is that it will assist contributors to the Journal in the future.